-- Leverage and evolve the assets within your organizational ecosystem, and collaborate with the people responsible for those assets to do so.
+- Leverage and evolve the assets within your enterprise, collaborating with the people responsible for those assets to do so.

-- Visualize workflow to help achieve a smooth flow of delivery while keeping work in progress to a minimum.
+- Visualize work to produce a smooth delivery flow and keep work-in-progress (WIP) to a minimum.

-For a discussion of our thinking behind this manifesto, see Extending the Agile Manifesto.
+For a discussion of our thinking behind this manifesto, see Extending the Agile Manifesto – 2018.